lovrobiljeskovic/DatabaseSemesterProject/README.md

 ## Scripts

+### cli.py

+This is the intro point for the project to answer the given queries.
+Switching between databases requires going into the script and instantiating `Mysql` or `Mongo` class.
+Credentials need to be changed for both, unless using default settings for Mongo.
+The script shows has four options, one for each question.

+### main.py

+Unlike the name suggests, this is not the main script.
+This script extracts city names from the book contents using a library called `geotext`.
+This library uses data from [geonames.org](http://www.geonames.org/) find city and country names in text.
+The extrcted names are then further filtered based on the provided `cities5000.txt` file(see link in links section).

 ### parse_rdfs.py

 This script extracts information about the books from the offline catalog.
 Change `bookFolder` variable inside it to point it to the RDF folder.
 It will produce two files `authors.csv` and `titles.csv`.